mstksg/inCode/copy/entries/lenses-and-prisms.md

              , unsplit = \(a, n)  -> P n a
              }
 ```

+These are actually the typical lenses associated with record!
+You get exactly
+these lenses if you use `makeLenses` from the *lens* package!

 The inverse is true too.  **Every lens witnesses a product**.
 The fact that we
 have a lawful `pName :: Lens' Person String` means that a `Person` *must* be a